DavidYashar/sip/sips/sip-2-assets/security_analysis.md

 ### 4. Collection Management

 **Mechanism**:
-- Only creator can mint new NFTs in their collections
+- Only creator can mint new NFTs in their collections.
-- Max supply enforced by database constraints and SO validation
+- Max supply enforced by SO consensus validation.
-- Collection freezing prevents further minting
+- Collection freezing prevents further minting.
-- Royalty percentages immutable after creation
+- Royalty percentages (and recipient key if present) immutable after creation.

 **Potential Attacks**:
 - **Unauthorized Minting**: Prevented by creator signature validation